reduxframework/redux-framework/README.md

 ### Master ###

+= 3.3.4.1 =
+* Fixed:      Font debug was left from last commit.
+Sorry all.

 = 3.3.3.8 =
 * Fixed:      Issues with file writing.
 Basically many users don't install WordPress with all the permissions correct.
 So...
 Had to move it back to /uploads/.
 Sorry Otto, that's just how it is.
 * Fixed:      #1444 - output of typography all_styles when font_style UI was hidden.